Transition from adiabatic inspiral to plunge for eccentric binaries: Acknowledgments

 \section{Acknowledgments}

 We thank Yanbei Chen for interesting and helpful discussions about how substantial eccentricity near plunge may affect the ringdown structure of binary black hole waveforms, as well as Gaurav Khanna for computing preliminary waveforms associated with our worldlines (as discussed in Sec.\ \ref{sec:conclude}).
-The structure of the plots in Sec.\ \ref{sec:results} that study our worldlines' dependence on the initial mean anomaly angle $\chi_{r0}$ were inspired by \cite{NeesTalk}, a talk given at the 15th International LISA Symposium.
+The structure of the plots in Sec.\ \ref{sec:results} that study our worldlines' dependence on the initial mean anomaly angle $\chi_{r0}$ were inspired by Peter Nee's talk \cite{NeesTalk} at the 15th International LISA Symposium.
 This work was supported by NSF Grant PHY-2110384 and PHY-2409644.
+Computations used MIT Kavli Institute resources at MIT's {\tt engaging} computing cluster, as well {\tt subMIT} resources at MIT Physics.